kateBea/Mikoto/README.md

 ## Building Mikoto Engine

 Follow the steps below to build Mikoto Engine.
 Currently, the building process has been tested on Linux and Windows.
-On Windows, after the fourth step, you may open the resulting solution file (if you use the default build system on windows with VS) and build and run the project from the editor.

 ### Steps: